Losing It All...and Bouncing Back

 Ask for help.
 If you're in a country where little English is spoken, enlist the help of a local English speaker to assist you in making phone calls or explaining the situation to officials.
 Try your hotelier or someone at the tourist office: Even in the smallest towns, someone is likely to know at least a little English.
 Fellow travelers you've met and even family or friends back home can also be sources of help.

 File a police report.
 Find a police officer and report the theft or loss.
-Having a police report may help with replacing your passport and credit cards, and is a must if you file an insurance claim for a lost rail pass or expensive travel gear.
-The police may be able to direct you to a local travelers' aid office or Red Cross–like organization.
+Having a police report may help with replacing your passport and credit cards, and it's a must if you file an insurance claim for a lost rail pass or expensive travel gear.
+The police may be able to direct you to a local travelers' aid office or Red Cross-like organization.
 And if you're lucky, someone may actually turn in your bag.
 That happened to me one time.
 My stolen bag showed up at the police station — turned in by a Good Samaritan who found it discarded after the thief rifled through its contents.
 Thieves don't want your clothes or your bag.
-They want only what they can resell and they discard the rest.
+They want only what they can resell, and they discard the rest.

-You may be able to make an appointment at the embassy or consulate, or you may need to show up during open hours and wait your turn.
-If you can, save time by printing the required forms off their website and filling them out before you go.
-Having a photocopy of your passport can help; if you don't, embassy staff can look up your previous passport records, interview you and your travel partners, and even call contacts at home to verify your identity.
+Every US consulate operates a US Citizen Services office, which aids Americans traveling abroad in coping with natural disasters, receiving money, and replacing passports (dial +1 202 501 4444; in the US, call 888 407 4747).
+You may be able to make an appointment at the embassy or consulate (often via its website), or you may need to show up during open hours and wait.
+If you can, save time by getting new passport photos and by filling out the required forms at the US State Department website before you go.
+Having a photo of your passport or other official ID can help; if you don't, embassy staff can look up your previous passport records, interview you and your travel partners, and even call contacts at home to verify your identity.

 Your bank can generally deliver a new card to you in Europe within two to three business days.
 Some may even be able to wire cash to keep you going or pay for your hotel room directly.
 Ask about these extra services.
-It's also possible to transfer money from a bank in the US to a bank in Europe, but this may take several days to accomplish — you'll probably have the new cards faster.

 Replace travel gear.
-Once you've started the process of replacing your passport and credit and debit cards, you can think about replacing travel gear such as your camera, phone, or tablet.
-Depending on your insurance policy, you may be able to get reimbursed for part of the replacement cost when you get home.
-Decide which items are critical enough to your trip to replace immediately (flea markets, thrift shops, and cheap department stores are great for bargains).
-If you need to have something sent from home, try second-day US-Europe services (though figure on four days for delivery to a small town).
+Once you've started the process of replacing your passport and credit and debit cards, you can think about replacing travel gear such as your phone, camera, or tablet.
+Depending on your insurance policy, you may be able to get reimbursed for part of the replacement cost.
+Decide which items are critical enough to your trip to replace immediately.

 Make the best of the situation.
 Getting everything straightened out can take a while.
 Be flexible and patient.
 It may not help at the time, but try to remember that your loss will make for a good story when you get home.
-Like a friend of mine says, "When it comes to travel, Tragedy + Time = Comedy."
+Like a friend of mine says, “When it comes to travel, Tragedy + Time = Comedy.